 “You may have the universe if I may have Italy.” –Giuseppe Verdi

 Then from Rome, we took the train to Florence, Italy.
 Although a beautiful city and the Duomo is not to be missed, it is not my favorite city.
 We did have an amazing lunch at Trattoria Mario and it is a place NOT to be missed, if ever in Florence.

 From there we went to another of my top cities in the world to visit: Venice, Italy, and like Truman Capote says:

 Venice is like eating an entire box of chocolate liqueurs in one go.” –Truman Capote

 There truly is no other Venice in the world.
 And although this is only my second time to visit, I would go there every day for a year if I could.
 Venice is the perfect city to photograph and the perfect city to have a romance with.
 It makes my heart flutter.
-We stayed at the The Westin Excelsior, Florence, however, it was not as amazing as the B&B
+We stayed at The Westin Excelsior, Florence, however, it was not as amazing as the B&B

 Road trip Phoenix, AZ, USA to Amarillo, Texas, USA:

 The next trip was for a family wedding, and so I decided to take my older son on a road trip across the USA.
-We drove from Phoenix, AZ, up to Flagstaff, AZ and then across New Mexico, thru Albuquerque and then on to Amarillo, TX to the small town of Pampa, TX.
-It was good conversation with a 16-year-old and this time he couldn’t escape!
+We drove from Phoenix, AZ, up to Flagstaff, AZ and then across New Mexico, through Albuquerque and then on to Amarillo, TX to the small town of Pampa, TX.
+It was a good conversation with a 16-year-old and this time he couldn’t escape!